 The greatest fictional characters manage to transcend time and yet remain fixed in their period.
 No matter how many fatuous updates there are of Sherlock Holmes or Ebenezer Scrooge, you know where they really belong.

 Which can make it a little odd when the original incarnation stars in a series of books that extends far beyond their original time.
-And even odder when the characters don’t age but the world around them changes.
+And even odder when the characters don’t age but the world around them does.

 Bertie Wooster, for example, is clearly a creature of the 1920s.
 That’s where he lives.
-The books continued happily enough into subsequent decades because – for the most part – nothing ever changes in the stories.
+PG Wodehouse’s books continued happily enough into subsequent decades because – for the most part – nothing ever changes in the stories.
 Bertie and Jeeves live forever in a pristine paradise; a world war can come and go and still the main concerns are fearsome aunts and unsuitable young women in search of husbands.

 But there is the occasional moment when the outside world is glimpsed and the whole fantasy falls down.
 In Aunts Aren’t Gentlemen (1974), for example, Wooster finds himself in the middle of a very contemporary political protest, a street demonstration:

 By the time I had got into their midst not a few of them had decided that animal cries were insufficient to meet the case and were saying it with bottles and brickbats, and the police who were present in considerable numbers seemed not to be liking it much.
 It must be rotten being a policeman on these occasions.
 Anyone who has got a bottle can throw it at you, but if you throw it back, the yell of police brutality goes up and there are editorials in the papers next day.

 And it just feels wrong.
 The phrase ‘police brutality’ is the language of the 1960s and ’70s.
 This isn’t Bertie’s world and it’s a relief to see him get out of London and, effectively, back to the 1920s.